Gyuhub/ROS-manipulator-panda/README.md

 ```
 pkg-config --modversion eigen3
 ```
 if the Eigen library is successfully installed, you will see the version of Eigen.
-Or not just enter the command below to termianl
+Or not, just enter the command below to terminal
 ```
 sudo apt install libeigen3-dev
 ```